 Irving Taylor: The Garbage Collector in Beverly Hills [& other work songs for the odd-job holder]; Warner Bros.
 B-1254; 1959; deep groove white-label promo E/E $25 (or deep groove E-/E+ $25, specify) -- novelty; terrific Spike Jones/Mickey Katz-worthy spoofs of LA music and employment by the man behind Kookie Byrnes and other WB greats!; first-rate, smartly planned, well-produced, crazy gags in high style (DJs can slip in with "serious" songs of the same idiom): The Garbage Collector in Beverly Hills, Hawaiian Worm Raiser, Marriage Counselor in a Turkish Harem, Russian TV Performer, Cab Driver in Venice, Prison Interior Decorator, Honest John Henry, Postman in Paree, Rock & Roll Vocal Coach, Department Store Santa Claus, Cop in a Nudist Colony, German Car Designers

-Bob Thompson, his Orchestra & Chorus: Just for Kicks; RCA Victor LSP-2027; 1959/1958; 1st press N-/N S $40 (or 1st E/E- S $20, specify) -- wordless chorus; "Swinging New Sounds"; titled by the wife and nominated for a Grammy in 1959, it is the best of the three very essential LPs by "the poor man's Esquivel" (although most Esquivel LPs on RCA are far more common and cheaper); strong bongos, voices, brass; On the Street Where You Live, A Foggy Day, Just for Kicks, Makin' Whoopee, Look for the Silver Lining, Mad About the Boy, Angel Eyes, Peek-a-Boo, It Might as Well Be Spring, All of You, It's All Right With Me, Diga Diga Doo, Bye Bye Blackbird, Why Do Love You, Just for Kicks
+Bob Thompson, his Orchestra & Chorus: Just for Kicks; RCA Victor LSP-2027; 1959/1958; 1st press N-/N S $40 (or 1st E/E- S $20, specify) -- wordless chorus/mod chorus/space-age bachelor pad; "Swinging New Sounds"; titled by the wife and nominated for a Grammy in 1959, it's the best of the three very essential LPs by "the poor man's Esquivel" (although most Esquivel LPs on RCA are far more common and cheaper); strong bongos, voices, brass; On the Street Where You Live, A Foggy Day, Just for Kicks, Makin' Whoopee, Look for the Silver Lining, Mad About the Boy, Angel Eyes, Peek-a-Boo, It Might as Well Be Spring, All of You, It's All Right With Me, Diga Diga Doo, Bye Bye Blackbird, Why Do Love You, Just for Kicks

 The Three Suns: Movin' & Groovin'; RCA Victor LSA-2532; 1962; deluxe die-cut N-/N S $30 (or die-cut E/E+ S $25, specify) (or non-die-cut reissue E-/E+ shrink S $20, specify) -- in "Stereo Action--the sound your eyes can follow"; their most prized LP in a DIZZYING exploration of channel separation (one of the very best Stereo Action LPs); chockablock enough with wacky instruments (jaw harp is one), ideas, and creativity doubtless to appall even longtime Three Suns fan Mamie Eisenhower; YOU NEED THIS!!!; a few cuts have achieved latterday fame thanks to CD comps--but here you can get them all, the way they were meant to be heard!: Stumbling, Caravan, Jungle Drums, Danny's Inferno, Movin' & Groovin', April Showers, Autumn Leaves, Dancing with Tears in My Eyes, Anniversary Song, Beyond the Sea, Some of These Days, The Vagabond King Waltz